Why you should avoid Acorns investing platform

 When you sign up with Acorns, they provide you with 5 different investing portfolio based on your risk (conservative, moderately conservative, moderate, moderately aggressive and aggressive) to invest in.
 Each portfolio provides a set of stocks or bonds that are chosen automatically for you.
 For beginners, this is a good thing since they pick and choose which options would best fit your situation including investing in bonds if you're somewhat on the conservative side.
 If you know what you're doing, you might want to look elsewhere so you can have more choices while not being tied to their monthly fee.

 At some point in time when you're a much savvier investor and know what you're doing, transferring an account out to a different broker account will cost you.
-According to their terms, there's a fee of 200 since I have 4 ETF associated with my portfolio.
+According to their terms, there's a fee of $50 per ETF which means that you will have to pay for each one that you own.
+In my case, since I have an aggressive account, I will have to pay $200 since I have 4 ETF associated with my portfolio.
 If you have a moderately aggressive account, you will have 5 ETFs which will cost $250 to transfer out.

 Another thing to keep in mind when transferring is, they will only transfer whole shares and the rest will be liquidated back to your account.
 For instance, if you own 5.005434 shares of large company stocks (VOO), they will only transfer 5 and the fractional shares is sold.
 This is not entirely their fault as a lot of broker accounts don't support fractional shares and only allow you to buy and sell whole shares.